dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-30-react-styling.md

 export default SassStyleComponent;
 ```

 We import the `scss` file just like we would a `css` file.
-CRA takes care of compiling `SASS` down to `CSS` for us.
-In the component things don't change, we can use classes defined in our `scss` file.
+CRA takes care of compiling SASS down to CSS for us.
+In the component, things don't change.
+We can use the styles defined in our `scss` file.

-## CSS modules
+## CSS modules  {#css-modules}

 With CSS modules we can define styles that are scoped at component level.
 This is useful as this solves the problem of styles defined using `css` or `scss` file being global and applied to all components.